VictorTirado/Development-Assigment/docs/readme.md

 ## Instructions to play

-- A/D to move forwards and backwards
+- A/D: move forwards and backwards
-- SPACEBAR to jump
+- SPACEBAR: jump
-- Left Shift to teleport (only if the player has caught the book that appears in some place around the level)
+- Left Shift: teleport (only if the player has caught the book that appears in some place around the level)
-- Q to shoot the kunai
+- Q: shoot the kunai
+- Orange icon: close the game

 ## License